-The Hoya subcalva scent is quite unique as this plant smells like grapefruits.
-You might think its leaves look a bit boring, but the blooms it produces are out of this world.
+The Hoya subcalva scent is quite unique as this plant of the Apocynaceae family smells like grapefruits.
+You might think its leaves look a bit boring, but the blooms this Hoya genus plant produces are out of this world.

 We have curated and compiled this extensive guide on how to grow the best subcalva Hoyas ever.
 Carry on reading to find cool tips and tricks tested over time.